Kahniakenhaka Mohawk Nation Council vs. the St. Regis Council of Akwesasne Mohawk

-The official, long-standing indigenous Mohawk Nation Council of Chiefs (MNCC) represents the Sovereign Nation of the Mohawk (separate from the US Government) that still exists in America.
+The official, long-standing indigenous Mohawk Nation Council of Chiefs (MNCC) represents the Sovereign Nation of the Mohawk (separate from the U.S. Federal Government) that still exists in America.
 The nation is called Kahniakenhaka, in the Haudenosaunee Confederacy of Six Nations.
-All these spellings are as they wish them to be, as indicated on their official website: www.mohawknation.org/
+All these spellings are as they wish them to be, as indicated on their official website at www.mohawknation.org/

 Mail pickup in Rooseveltown NY